-“We will try our hardest until the last minute to try to get our vote in.
-You cannot try to play around with us.”
 The stakes in tomorrow’s general election, Malaysia’s 14th, couldn’t be higher.
 The ruling Barisan Nasional coalition could lose power for the first time since the country gained independence from the British in 1957.
 The incumbent prime minister Najib Razak is shrouded in allegations of massive corruption linked to the sovereign wealth fund 1MDB.
 Challenging him is former PM Mahathir Mohamed, a strongman who jailed political opponents without trial over a 22-year tenure, now playing the previously unthinkable role of democratic reformer.

 For Mariswamy, who still doesn’t know if her vote will be cast in time, just getting her ballot on Malaysian soil is enough.
 “It’s more about making a point,” she says.
 “No matter how complicated and hard they made it for us, and all the inefficiencies, I wanted to prove a point that we won’t just quit.
 We will try our hardest until the last minute to try to get our vote in.
 You cannot try to play around with us.”